 Can I Claim Comcare Compensation?

 You can make a can make a claim for compensation if you are injured:

 - While attending work-related activities outside your normal workplace.

-In order to be entitled to compensation, you must establish that your injury or illness was contributed to by your employment.
-If your injury or illness was pre-existing, you must establish that your employment has aggravated or exacerbated the condition.
+In order to be entitled to compensation, you must establish that your injury or illness was caused by your employment or, if your injury or illness was pre-existing, that your employment aggravated or exacerbated the condition.

 You can claim compensation for injuries or illnesses such as: